The Pacific (miniseries): Marketing

-The first official US trailer for The Pacific aired on HBO prior to the season 2 premiere of True Blood on June 14, 2009.
-It showed footage of the three main characters, including a conversation between Leckie and Sledge, Basilone's marriage and numerous combat scenes.
-The trailer concluded with "2010" displayed on-screen -alluding to and confirming the series release date.
+The first official US trailer for The Pacific aired on HBO before the season 2 premiere of True Blood on June 14, 2009.
+It showed footage of the three main characters, including a conversation between Leckie and Sledge, Basilone's marriage, and numerous combat scenes.
+The trailer concluded with "2010" displayed on-screen, alluding to and confirming the series release date.
 A second trailer was released on the HBO website after which the date "March 2010" is displayed, giving a more specific series release date.
-On January 14, 2010, Comcast added on-demand content from the series, including a scene from The Pacific, interviews with the producers and character profiles.
+On January 14, 2010, Comcast added on-demand content from the series, including a scene from The Pacific, interviews with the producers, and character profiles.
 Another trailer was shown in February 2010 during Super Bowl XLIV, depicting several combat scenes.
-An extended trailer (3:47) to the miniseries can be viewed on the series' official website.
+An extended trailer (3:47) of the miniseries can be viewed on the series' official website.